RobertRingel/LearningTasks4Programming/Java/02_ExtensionInterface/GPSLocation.md

 ## Learning Task: A GPS location point

 The code below shows two Java classes.
-The firt class GPSPoint was given - the second class GPSLocation was to be developed.
+The first class GPSPoint was given - the second class GPSLocation shall be developed.
 Read and run the code to obtain an understanding.

 Write the text of a programming task that requests to develop the class GPSPoint.